cyberconcepts/cybertools/relation/README.txt

   True

-Setting up and using a RelationsRegistry local utility
+Setting up and using a RelationRegistry local utility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We now do the same stuff as above with a real, catalog-based implementation of
-the relations registry.
-We also register the relations registry as a
+the relation registry.
+We also register the relation registry as a
 utility for demonstration purposes (and to be able to use it later when
 working with events).

-  >>> from cybertools.relation.registry import RelationsRegistry
+  >>> from cybertools.relation.registry import RelationRegistry
-  >>> from cybertools.relation.interfaces import IRelationsRegistry
+  >>> from cybertools.relation.interfaces import IRelationRegistry
   >>> from zope.app.testing import ztapi
-  >>> ztapi.provideUtility(IRelationsRegistry, RelationsRegistry())
+  >>> ztapi.provideUtility(IRelationRegistry, RelationRegistry())

   >>> from zope.app import zapi
-  >>> relations = zapi.getUtility(IRelationsRegistry)
+  >>> relations = zapi.getUtility(IRelationRegistry)

 In real life the indexes needed will be set up via subscription to
 IObjectCreatedEvent - here we have to do this explicitly: